THCLab/keriox/README.md

 ## Organization

 This repository provides implementation of KERI.
-It contains:
+Core protocol features are implemented in [`keriox_core`](https://github.com/THCLab/keriox/tree/master/keriox_core) workspace.
+Repository contains also workspaces for following KERI components:
 * High level interface for [Witness](./components/witness)
 * High level interface for [Watcher](./components/watcher)
-* High level interface for [Controller](./keriox_core/src/controller)
+* High level interface for [Controller](./components/src/controller)

 For ready to use client libraries, we encourage to visit https://github.com/THCLab/keri-bindings that provide bindings to other languages via FFI layer.